rancher/fleet/docs/install.md

 The service accounts give to clusters only have privileges to list `BundleDeployment` in the namespace created specifically for that cluster.
 It can also update the `status` subresource of `BundleDeployment`

+### Scalability

+Fleet is designed to scale up to 1 million clusters.
+The is done using a federated model.
+The master Fleet manager can designate downstream clusters as federated managers.
+New clusters can be registered to the federated manager.
+This reduced the TCP connection load of the main fleet manager.
+Also all the BundleDeployments and Cluster resources only exist in the federated managers and only the Bundle and ClusterGroup summaries are reported up to the central master.
+The fundamental assumption is that while you may have 1 million clusters, you will still have less than about 10000 Bundles and Cluster Groups.
+This architecture is still being developed.

 ## Installation

 ### Manager installation